RileyDuarte/Digital-Humanities-Dioscorides/sample-visual-essay.md

 ## Translations

 Finally, perhaps most the most important element in Dioscorides’s ability to spread throughout the medieval world was its various translations.
 From its original Greek, De Materia Medica was translated into Latin, Syriac, and Arabic during the middle ages.
 The prevalence of translations of  De Materia Medica in the hands of high profile Arabic officials and physicians proves the value it brought to the Arabic world.
 However; it is important to note that this was not simply a one-way exchange.
 Within De Materia Medica, approximately 30 drugs are derived from imported plants originating from Africa, Arabia, Central Asia, and the Indo-Malayan ecozone.
 This demonstrates the Mediterranean and Arabic world’s mutually beneficial relationship centered around the bilateral exchange of medical knowledge and materials.
+At the center of this exchange was Dioscorides.

 ## Legacy in the Arabic World